AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation

-However, applying MIM methods used in natural images directly to medical images faces limitations.
-These is bacause there are notable differences between natural and medical images include: the small size and specific morphological features of lesions, which can lead models to unintentionally overlook critical regions, impacting downstream performance.
-Besides, the fixed high masking ratio used in conventional MIM methods can hinder effective capture of essential local information, emphasizing global details throughout encoding and decoding.
-This may cause critical local information, including the precise position and morphology of lesions, to be overlooked.
+However, applying MIM methods used in natural images directly to medical images presents limitations.
+This is because there are notable differences between natural and medical images, including the small size and specific morphological features of lesions, which can lead models to unintentionally overlook or fully mask critical regions, and reduce downstream performance \cite{shen2017deep,litjens2017survey}.
+Furthermore, conventional MIM methods often employ fixed high masking ratios, which may hinder the effective capture of essential local information, emphasizing global image structures throughout encoding and decoding.
+This global-focused approach may result in neglecting crucial local details, e.g., the precise localization and morphology of lesions, which are indispensable in medical image analysis.